mikeshardmind/lumi/additional_syntax.md

 - Differing overload behavior (see doc on overloads)
 - Guard clauses
 - None aware operations (will expand to python code that short circuits on None)

+Needs further consideration:
+- Late bound function defaults (will still generate a sentinel, but allows ensuring the type system checks that you removed the generated sentinel by not having this exist in your code)